Join our mailing list to keep up-to-date with our latest news and eventsSubscribe to our newsletter

 A mikveh is a bath used for ritual cleansing in Judaism.
 This one was excavated in the basement of a house in the City of London and is one of our oldest objects.
 It has been reconstructed to look similar to when it was first discovered by archaeologists.

-This rare and exquisite silver Hanukah lamp has a decoration of Elijah and the ravens.
-It was made for Elias Lindo (hence Elijah) by John Ruslen in 1709.
+This rare and exquisite silver Hanukah lamp was made to mark the marriage of Elias Lindo to Rachel Lopes Ferreira.
+The Lindos were prominent members of the early community of Spanish and Portugeuese Jews in London and founder members of Bevis Marks Synagogue.
 Known as the Lindo lamp it is the oldest example of a Hanukah lamp made in England.

 This stunningly beautiful, carved, coloured and gilded synagogue Ark is probably Piedmontese.
 It originally held the Torah scrolls in a synagogue.
 For many years it was used as a cupboard at Chillingham Castle until it was discovered at an auction and purchased for the museum.